- Home

 - Anticonvulsant medicines

+Generalised seizures | These occur when all of the brain is affected, and typically involve the whole body.
+The most common type is called a tonic-clonic seizure (previously known as a grand mal seizure).
 A seizure often starts with a loss of consciousness.
-The person’s muscles may stiffen, their limbs may jerk rhythmically, and their breathing may be shallow for up to two minutes.
-They may bite their tongue, and lose bladder and bowel control.
+The person’s muscles may stiffen, their limbs may jerk rhythmically, and their breathing may be shallow for up to 2 minutes.
+They may bite their tongue, and lose bladder and bowel control. |

-Also called partial seizures, these occur when one area (lobe) of the brain is affected.
-The seizure affects one part of the body, such as an arm or leg.
-The symptoms depend on the area of the brain involved.
-They may include twitching; jerking; tingling or numbness; and altered sensations, such as changed vision or hearing, strange tastes or smells, or a feeling of deja vu.
-Partial seizures may cause a brief loss of consciousness, changes in mood, and memory loss just before, during and after the seizure.
+Focal seizures | Also called partial seizures, these occur when only one area (lobe) of the brain is affected.
+Focal seizures affect one part of the body, such as an arm or leg.
+Symptoms of focal seizures depend on the area of the brain involved.
+They may include twitching; jerking; tingling or numbness; not being able to speak; and changes in vision or hearing, strange tastes or smells, or a feeling of deja vu.
+Focal seizures may also cause a brief loss of consciousness, changes in mood, and memory loss just before, during and after the seizure. |

 Ways to prevent seizures

-Ways to help someone having a seizure
+How to help someone having a seizure

 - Do not hold them down or put anything in their mouth.

-- Protect the person from injury (e.g. move hazards, lower them to the floor if possible, loosen clothing, cushion their head and shoulders).
+- Protect the person from injury (e.g. move hazards, lower them to the floor if possible, loosen their clothing, cushion their head and shoulders).

 - Time how long the seizure lasts so you can tell the paramedics.